 In the event that the Contributing State does not notify the UN as soon as possible, but no later than 10 working days from the time of notification by the UN, that it will start its own investigation of the alleged serious misconduct, the Contributing State is considered to be unwilling or unable to conduct such an investigation.
 In such cases, the UN may initiate an administrative investigation of alleged serious misconduct without delay.
 Any such administrative investigation may include, as part of the investigation team, a representative of the Contributing State.
 National contingent Commanders are obliged to co-operate with UN investigations.
-The Office of Internal Oversight Services (OIOS) has conducted administrative investigations and reported the investigation results to the relevant Permanent Missions of the Contributing States for appropriate action.
-In some cases the Contributing States advised the Organisation of sanctions taken against the implicated peacekeepers.
+The Office of Internal Oversight Services (OIOS) has conducted administrative investigations and reported the investigation results to the relevant Permanent Missions of the Organisation of sanctions taken against the implicated peacekeepers.
 In others, where Contributing States have failed to revert, the Organisation, through its Department of Field Support, follows up with relevant Permanent Missions on any action they have taken.